servirtium/README/starting-a-new-implementation.md

 ## 6. Other HTTP verbs other than 'GET'

 POST, PUT, HEAD, DELETE, OPTIONS, TRACE and PATCH are needed too.
-Unlike GET they have a request body, but that is pretty much the only difference.
-Maybe just do unit tests for these, as the extracted library's build shouldn't be dependant on remote services.
+Unlike GET, they have a request body, but that is pretty much the only difference.
+Maybe just do unit tests for these, as the extracted library's build shouldn't be dependent on remote services.

 Some HTTP socket-listener libraries don't have a generic handler for all verbs, and instead have specific onGET & onPOST style methods/functionals.
 Meaning there's a little more copy/paste than you'd wish for.